Cierra Ramirez: Music

 Music led to Ramirez making her television debut—when she was 10 years old, she performed a song the "Apollo Kids Star of Tomorrow" segment of Showtime at the Apollo.
 Ramirez is signed to Empire and Tribeca Music Group.
 She has performed as the opening act for a number of musical acts, including Earth, Wind & Fire, Chicago and Ruben Studdard.

 On June 20, 2016, Ramirez released her first EP Discreet.
-Her singles subsequently followed her first EP: "Faded" Feat.
+Her singles subsequently followed her first EP: "Faded" feat.
 Baeza in 2017.
 In 2018, Ramirez released the first single “Bad Boys” off of her debut album, Over Your Head, which was released February 28, 2020.
 Singles that followed “Bad Boys” were; “Liquid Courage (Love Me Better)", "Broke Us" Feat.
 Trevor Jackson in 2019 and “Over Your Head” in 2020.
 Music videos for the singles "Faded", "Bad Boys", "Liquid Courage" and "Broke Us" were released.
 "Liquid Courage (Love Me Better)", "Broke Us", and “BBU” were directed by Maria Skobeleva.

 Acting

 In 2007, Ramirez played a recurring role on the Disney Channel series The Suite Life of Zack & Cody as Jasmine, a young camper with anger management issues.
 Ramirez played recurring character Kathy in The Secret Life of the American Teenager, introduced in the 100th episode as a pregnant freshman.

 Ramirez had her film debut in the titular role for the 2012 feature film Girl in Progress, for which she won an ALMA Award for Favorite Movie Actress Supporting Role.

 Starting in 2013, Ramirez played Mariana Foster in the ABC Family (renamed "Freeform" channel) series The Fosters.
 Her character is a straight-A student who, with her fraternal twin Jesus, has been adopted by a lesbian couple into a multi-ethnic blended family.
 The show premiered on June 3, 2013, and in January 2017, Freeform announced that it had been renewed for its fifth season.
 However, according to Entertainment Weekly, the series would be cancelled after a three-night limited series on June 6, 2018, to be followed with a spin off, Good Trouble premiering January 9, 2019, featuring Ramirez and Maia Mitchell.
+Ramirez was the only actor that has appeared in every episode throughout both series' run.

 In 2017, Ramirez starred in the Lifetime film Drink, Slay, Love co-produced by Bella Thorne and based on the novel by Sarah Beth Durst.
 Her character is a vampire who becomes immune to sunlight after a freak accident.

 Personal life

-She is of Colombian and Mexican descent.
+Ramirez is of Colombian and Mexican descent.

-She dated YouTuber and comedian Jeff Wittek in 2015 for 3 years.
+She dated YouTuber and comedian Jeff Wittek in 2015 for three years.

 Since 2019, she has been in a relationship with musician OTHRSYDE, also known as Jonathan Zallez.
 They announced their engagement in September 2023.
 The couple were married at The Lafayette Hotel & Club in San Diego, California on September 13, 2025.